iancarmichaelrevature1/Onboarding/README.md

 # Onboarding Project 1 Devlog

+11/22/2022 (Evening - Midnight)

+Started updating connection strings to match SQLite's requirments.
+Still having a lot of technical issues troubleshooting this extracurricular SQL solution.
+My last day with Revature's the 30th.
+Maybe I can sort this all out by then?

 11/22/2022

 Made my SQLite database.
 I'm going to use it to store the data for the Stocks.